MicrosoftDocs/windows-powershell-docs/docset/winserver2016-ps/adfs/New-AdfsAccessControlPolicy.md

 ## DESCRIPTION
 The **New-AdfsAccessControlPolicy** cmdlet creates an Active Directory Federation Services (AD FS) access control policy from a policy metadata file.

+## How to create a Federation metadata file?

+The federation metadata document is a XML file that is available for [download](https://adfshelp.microsoft.com/MetadataExplorer/GetFederationMetadata).Enter in your federation service name and click the 'Get federation metadata' button to retrieve your document.

 ## EXAMPLES

 ### Example 1: Create a policy template from a policy metadata file